Caves of Udayagiri and Khandagiri – a guided tour with the Emperor Kharavela

 The laterite rocks of Udayagiri Hill, Odisha

-Gentleman – Putri, have you noticed that the excavation of these caves is not done in a planned manner?
-These caves were dug where the stone permitted and were left uncut where it resisted.
+Gentleman – It is evident that the excavation of these caves was not conducted in a planned manner.
+The caves were excavated where the stone allowed and remained untouched where it was resistant.

 Actually, these hills are formed of coarse-grained porous and brittle sandstone that rose over laterite terrain.
 Sandstone being a soft stone is easy to excavate, but it is brittle and porous.